marcbiaggini/AmaroAndroid/README.md

 Here you'll find useful documents to start developlment.

+## Project Description
+This project is an E-commerce mobile application developed for Amaro Fashion, this application is under development and it will used as sales channel for Android Segment.

 ## Starting up

 Clone this repository and open on Android Studio.
 That should be all.